ulfschneider/somap/README.md

 ### <code>SoSet.prototype.has(value)</code>
 Returns a boolean asserting whether an element is present with the given value in the SoSet object or not.

-### <code>SoSet.prototype.keys()</code>
-Is the same function as the values() function and returns a new Iterator object that contains the values for each element in the SoSet object in defined order.

 ### <code>SoSet.prototype.values()</code>
 Returns a new Iterator object that contains the values for each element in the SoSet object in defined order.